aarneranta/gf-math/v3/README.md

 ## ToDo

 - complete the two conversions ( close to complete, but can make better use of the Exp/Kind/Prop distinction)
-- link Core with ForTheL+
+- link Core with ForTheL+ by translations back and forth
+- generate Lean code